Xander93/chatapplication-java/README.md

 # java-chatapplication
-A chat application containing a client and server side.
+A chat application containing a client and server with a socket connection between those.